Skip to content

 // Function types for service lifecycle

-type StartFunc func() error
+type StartFunc func(context.Context) error

-type StopFunc func()
+type StopFunc func(context.Context)

-type StatusFunc func()
+type StatusFunc func() error

 type ValidErrorFunc func(error) bool